frickjack/misc-stuff/Notes/explanation/managerManifesto.md

         * product decisions - experiment, prototype
         * develop infrastructure for experimentation - test, collect metrics KPIs, evaluate results
     - lean out - do not commit to what we cannot reasonably deliver
+    - every communication is positive
+        * every interaction between people should leave all parties fealing respected and listened to
+        * say what you have to say, listen to responses, answer questions; do not berate

 * Love the team
     - Insulate from external pressures
     - Give credit, take blame
     - Remove blockers
+    - Promote, reward, help reach goals

 * Set goals
     - Team goals